SoulInfernoDE/compile-kernel-from-source/README.md

 - sign your newly installed kernel with it
 - reboot the system - you will get a blue MOKManager screen
 - select enroll, enroll key and enter your password which you had choosen

+-->> Your custom MOK signing key is now installed in your bios, your kernel is signed with it and your linux system is verifying it